FICTION

 Chrysanthemum

-By Erin Keating in Issue Three, March 2022
+by Erin Keating in Issue Three, March 2022

 Mama didn’t weep when the world Dried Up.
 When the smoke choked the sun.
 When the sky turned orange.
 When the birds died mid-flight.
 Mama didn’t weep when the world Dried Up.